Route 1 Road Repair

 Quick Summary

-The USDA Forest Service has issued a Combined Synopsis/Solicitation (RFQ) for Route 1 Road Repair at the Six Rivers National Forest, California.
-This opportunity seeks asphalt pavement patching services to repair potholes and ruts on Route 1 (06N01), restoring safe travel conditions.
-The estimated project magnitude is between $250,000 and $500,000.
-This is a Total Small Business Set-Aside.
+The USDA Forest Service, CSA Southwest 6, is soliciting quotes for Route 1 Road Repair at the Six Rivers National Forest, California.
+This is a Combined Synopsis/Solicitation (RFQ) for asphalt pavement patching services.
+The acquisition is a Total Small Business Set-Aside.
 Quotes are due by April 30, 2026, at 11:00 AM Pacific Time.

 Scope of Work